-5. Visualise the process the food went through before getting to your plate; the seed, the rainfall, the nurture, the harvesting.
+Step 5: As you chew, visualise the process the food went through before getting to your plate: Consider the seed, the rainfall, the nurture and the harvesting.